Television and film awards

 From 1970 to 1985 a carpet manufacturer sponsored the New Zealand Feltex Awards, covering both film and television.
 From 1986 to 2003 these were superseded by the Guild of Film and Television Arts (GOFTA) awards.
 In 2000 the GOFTAs were run as two separate ceremonies, for film and television.

 The first New Zealander to win the world’s most prestigious film award, an Academy Award (also known as an Oscar), was Jonathan Hardy.
-In 1980 he shared the Best Adapted Screenplay award for Breaker Morant.
-In 1994 Jane Campion’s film The piano won three Oscars, including Best Director.
+In 1980 he shared the best adapted screenplay award for Breaker Morant.
+Jane Campion’s film The piano won three Oscars in 1994, and in 2022 she was named best director for The power of the dog.
 By 2014 Peter Jackson’s films had won 17 Oscars.

 In 2005 two new award ceremonies were introduced.
 The Qantas Television Awards, honouring television and television journalism, were run by the NZ Television Broadcasters Council, later renamed ThinkTV.
 The New Zealand Screen Awards honoured film and television production, and were run by the Screen Directors Guild of New Zealand.
 The two sets of awards merged in 2008 as the Qantas Film and Television Awards.
 They became the Aotearoa Film and Television Awards in 2011.
 The following year the awards for television were again split off as the New Zealand Television Awards.